-Add honey before putting in the ribs.
+Add honey before putting it in the ribs.
 Put some water beneath the pan.
-The purpose is two fold.
+The purpose is twofold.
 It prevents the pan from heating too much.
 It also makes steam necessary for good cooking.

 Putting the Ribs in the Pan

 The ribs’ arch must face up.
 Add the vegetables now.
 Popular choices include potatoes, carrots, and onions.
 Before cooking ribs, chop the vegetables into smaller chunks.

 Scatter them around the ribs.
 Put a foil over the meat.
 Don’t let it touch any part of the ribs; just enough to secure the moisture in place.

 The oven should have been preheated at 325 F. Bake it for 60 minutes.
 After an hour, remove the pan.
 Open the foil and return to the oven.